.

 meaning.noun,.plural.meanings

-meaning has to do with what it is you are thinking and what choices are available for what you have the feeling about (her choice to go to the mountains for the fresh air, sunshine and quietness had good meaning to her; getting together with her sisters were the meaningful times; what meant a lot to him was time he could make available); meaning is thoughts providing intent having implications; inner significance; something that is conveyed or signified; sense or significance; something that one wishes to convey especially by language (the writer's meaning was easily seen by his clear well written prose
+meaning has to do with what it is you are thinking and concerned about, what it is that's important for you and what choices are available for what you have feeling about (her choice to go to the mountains for the fresh air, sunshine and quietness had good meaning to her; getting together with her sisters were the meaningful times; what meant a lot to him was time he could make available being helpful to others); meaning is thoughts providing intent having implications; inner significance; something that is conveyed or signified; sense or significance; something that one wishes to convey especially by language (the writer's meaning was easily seen by his clear well written prose

 meaning.adjective